20n/act/wikiServices/README.md

 ## Introduction: Mediawiki Web Services ##

 This directory contains source and config files for web services that support our mediawiki installation.
 These should only be enabled on **private** wiki installations, not on the public preview wiki.
+The high-level steps to setting up a wiki are:

-Below are the instructions: Step 1) create wiki data (or use preview wiki data on NAS), Step 2) setup a wiki VM and upload data to it.
+1. create wiki data (or use preview wiki data on NAS)
+1. setup a wiki VM and upload data to it.

-// Revise this statement: Private wikis should be created by launching new instances of existing wiki AMIs (in EC2).
-If complete installation instructions are required, see `service/README.md`.
-Please read that document for additional information about resource placement.
+Private wikis should be created by launching new instances of existing wiki Azure VM images (or, if necessary, EC2 AMIs).
+Instructions on creating VM images and AMIs from scratch appear in the [appendices of this document](#appendices) and in `service/README.md`; creating from-scratch images should *not* be necessary during normal wiki instance deployment.

 ## 1. Wiki Content Generation ##